Council tax on empty property

 • Whether the owner is taking other reasonable steps to market the dwelling for sale or let

-There is an existing Class F council tax exemption for dwellings undergoing probate.
-When a dwelling has been left empty following the death of its owner or occupant, it is exempt from council tax for as long as it remains unoccupied and until probate is granted.
-Following a grant of probate (or the issue of letters of administration), a further six months exemption is possible, so long as the dwelling remains unoccupied and has not been transferred by the executors or administrators to the beneficiaries or sold to anyone else.
+There is an existing class F council tax exemption for dwellings undergoing probate.
+When a dwelling has been left empty following the death of its owner or occupant, it's exempt from council tax for as long as it remains unoccupied and until probate is granted.
+Following a grant of probate (or the issue of letters of administration), a further six months exemption is possible, as long as the dwelling remains unoccupied and hasn't been transferred by the executors or administrators to the beneficiaries or sold to anyone else.

 Following a grant of probate the owners of the dwelling may require further time to decide how they will manage the home or sell it.
-The Regulations provide for a 12-month exception to the premium for both second and empty homes.
-The 12-month period begins from the point probate is granted or letters of administration have been issued.
+The regulations provide for a twelve-month exception to the premium for both second and empty homes.
+The twelve-month period begins from the point probate is granted, or letters of administration have been issued.
 This runs concurrently with the existing six-month exemption.

 Exceptions for second homes only